KyleAnthonyFerreira/Connect-5/README.md

 - Wrote a rough outline for the README file and completed the installation tab.
 - Aided with any Git related issues that came with using PyCharm.

+**Brandon Mackel**

+During the start of the work on Connect 5, I was responsible for making a rough outline of the abstract player class and it's subclasses.
+This had the methods in the classes created, but not yet implemented.
+I created the entire settings menu which allows for the user to customize their game.
+The completion of the settings menu needed the implementation of multiple helper methods and the modification of existing code in the connect5.py file.
+I also created the save and load features that the player can use during game play.
+In the README, I was responsible for the licensing of the project repository.

 [Back to top](#top)

 ## <a name="license"></a>License Information